Machine learning, quantum chaos, and pseudorandom evolution: Chaos and Unitary Designs

 \section{Chaos and Unitary Designs}

-In recent years, it has become clear that some physical systems can be modeled efficiently with random dynamics.
-For instance, such models have been used for exploring the real-time evolution of non-integrable systems \cite{Nahum:2016muy,2018PhRvX...8b1014N,2018PhRvX...8b1014N,random1}.
-Hayden and Preskill \cite{Hayden:2007cs} proposed a model for black-hole evaporation where the dynamics are taken to be random: the time evolution operator is substituted with an ensemble of unitary operators drawn uniformly from the unitary group.
-Physically, this is justified for systems which rapidly scramble information, and indeed it was later found that black holes are optimally fast scramblers in a certain sense \cite{Maldacena:2015waa,2008JHEP...10..065S}.
+In recent years, it has become clear that some physical systems can be modeled efficiently with random dynamics \cite{Nahum:2016muy,2018PhRvX...8b1014N,2018PhRvX...8b1014N,random1,Hayden:2007cs}.
+Physically, this is justified for systems which rapidly scramble information, and indeed it has been found that black holes are optimally fast scramblers in a certain sense \cite{Maldacena:2015waa,2008JHEP...10..065S}.
 Mathematically, such a distribution is known as the Circular Unitary Ensemble (CUE), and it is designed to replicate the Haar measure on the unitary group \cite{Guhr:1997ve}.

 While it is often a dramatic simplification to replace physical time-evolution operators with random matrices, sampling from the CUE is often unnecessary.
 In practice, it is usually sufficient to sample from an ensemble of operators which reproduce the first $k$ moments of the CUE; such an ensemble is called a $k$-design.